Brazil Fazenda St. Ines Natural

-Cup Characteristics: A very sweet, bright coffee with hints of lemon and clove.
+Cup Characteristics: Fazenda Santa Ines is a very sweet, bright coffee with hints of lemon and clove.
 Nice fruit penetration, more than most naturals from Brazil.
 The citrusy character is very striking, but it possesses a delicate texture and a layered, complex taste.
-Very aromatic, with chocolaty body, creamy mouthfeel, and a long, sweet finish.
+Very aromatic, with chocolaty body, a creamy mouthfeel, and a long, sweet finish.
+Clean, sweet and well processed.
 An outstanding cup and excellent value.

 In 2007 no Cup of Excellence was held in Brazil and we were able to purchase the coffee directly from the farm.
 In 2009 the coffee placed 8th in the CoE.
 Then, the coffee kind of went off the radar for us.
 At the Specialty Coffee Association show in 2012 we attended a blind cupping of Brazilian coffees, where we were mainly impressed by one coffee in the room.
 We offered to buy some, without knowing its name.
 Well, as you have no doubt guessed, it turned out to be Santa Ines, our old friend.